MS0T/MS0T.github.io/_posts/2021-05-21-serialport-electron.md

 ## The Setup

 It goes with out saying—verify that you have [Node.js](https://nodejs.org/en/) on your machine.
-From here we have a few options to how we want to start our project:
+From here, we have a few options as to how we want to start our project:

 ### Build Project Directory